nayakmanyaa/DevTinder/Structure.md

 - what are the "options" in a model.findOneAndUpdate method, explore more about it
 - API - update the user with emailId

--Explore schematype options from the documentation
+- Explore schematype options from the documentation
 - add required, unique, lowercase, min, minLength, trim
 - add default
-- create a costum validate function fro grnder
+- create a costum validate function for gender
 - Improve the DB schema - PUT all appropiate validaton on each field in schema
 - Add timestamps to the userScehma
 - Add API level validation on Patch request & Signup post api